fieldtrip/website/faq/how_can_i_anonymize_a_ctf_dataset.md

 ---
 layout: default
-tags: faq ctf raw anonymize sharing
+tags: [faq, ctf, raw, anonymize, sharing]
 ---

 # How can I anonymize or deidentify a CTF dataset?